Why and How to Lime a Lawn

 Your lawn’s soil can become acidic for several reasons:

-It can take one to two years for lime to adjust the soil pH, so don’t expect immediate results after applying lime.
-Test your soil each year to evaluate the pH and see how well the lime is working.
+One to two years is the average time for lime to adjust the soil pH, so don’t expect immediate results after applying lime.
+Test your soil each year to evaluate the pH and determine how well the lime works.
 Once the desired pH is achieved, you may only need to lime the lawn once every few years.

 When to Hire a Professional